 - Do some exercise: if you don’t have proper sleep before sleep, do some exercise before sleep.
 This may help to achieve sleep when you are in your bed.

 - Avoid bright light and electronic devices.
 Your cell phone should also be silent.

 - Your bedroom should be also comfortable.
 Your bedroom should be away from a noisy environment like it should be away from the roadside.
 Use dim light in your room.
 The temperature of the bedroom should be comfortable for you.

 - Avoid stress and anxiety at bedtime.
 Do some relaxing techniques like yoga or read a book.

-- Don’t sleep on daytime if you have lack of sleep at bedtime.
+- Don’t sleep in the daytime if you lack sleep at bedtime.